mohsaad/neural-network-semantic-mapping/README.md

 that iteratively takes in poses and point cloud scans, passes them through a neural network, and builds a 3-dimensional voxel grid semantic represenation of the world.
 We build this entire pipeline in ROS so it can be run on any computer, and visualize using rviz.

-The pipeline uses the MinkuNet implemented by Tang et. al in their paper [Searching Efficient 3D Architectures with Sparse Point-Voxel Convolution](https://arxiv.org/abs/2007.16100) for the semantic segmentation on point clouds, and the mapping algorithm defined in [Bayesian Spatial Kernel Smoothing for Scalable Dense Semantic Mapping](https://ieeexplore.ieee.org/abstract/document/8954837).
-We utilize the kernel function defined to output a semantic class score per voxel and display the mean of each cell.
+The pipeline uses the MinkuNet implemented by Tang et. al in their paper [Searching Efficient 3D Architectures with Sparse Point-Voxel Convolution](https://arxiv.org/abs/2007.16100) for the semantic segmentation on point clouds, and the mapping algorithm defined in [Bayesian Spatial Kernel Smoothing for Scalable Dense Semantic Mapping](https://ieeexplore.ieee.org/abstract/document/8954837) by Gan et al. We utilize the kernel function defined to output a semantic class score per voxel and display the mean of each cell.

 ## Requirements